-Sells said he represents 3,000 constituents in Montgomery County.
+During debate, Sells said he represents 3,000 constituents in Montgomery County.
 “I don’t want them to pay a tax for working,” he said.
-Sells refers to occupational taxes as “taxation without representation,” while opponents say his bill denies cities an avenue to raise revenue.
-Mayors of 10 Alabama cities signed a letter opposing HB147.
+Sells argued occupational taxes are “taxation without representation,” while opponents, including the mayors of 10 of Alabama’s largest cities, said the law denies cities an avenue to raise revenue.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!